 2008 - Sami Hyypiä was named Finland’s Player of the Year for the seventh time in ten years.

 2010 - Martin Kelly and Dani Pacheco both signed new contracts to keep them at Anfield until 2014.
-Kelly has so far struck once in 54 senior appearances, while Pacheco has featured on seventeen occasions before moving on to AD Alcorcón last September.
+Kelly has so far struck once in 56 senior appearances, while Pacheco featured on seventeen occasions before moving on to AD Alcorcón last September.

 Stig the boss